angelmavare/3001-house-club/README.md

 - The application is designed for internal use (not public-facing)
 - Consider implementing authentication if you plan to make it public

+## Accessing Private Pages

+To access a private page through the API, you need to:

+1. **Share the page with your integration:**
+   - Open the page in Notion
+   - Click the `•••` menu (three dots) at the top right
+   - Scroll to `Add connections`
+   - Search for your integration name
+   - Select it from the dropdown

+2. **Get the page ID:**
+   - The page ID is in the URL: `https://www.notion.so/Your-Page-12a03b7b0a84801e839cdace8e210497`
+   - Copy the ID part (the long string at the end)
+   - You can use it with or without dashes

+3. **Use the API endpoints:**
+   - `GET /api/pages/{page_id}` - Get page details
+   - `GET /api/pages/{page_id}/children` - List sub-pages and content
+   - `GET /api/private-page` - Access the configured private page

+**Note:** When you share a parent page with the integration, all child pages are automatically accessible.

 ## Troubleshooting

 ### Common Issues